nengo/nengo-1.4/simulator-ui/docs/tutorial2.rst

    * ``a*[1 0] + b*[0 1] = [a 0] + [0 b] = [a b]``
    * This will be useful for creating non-linear transformations, as discussed further in the next section.

-* There are additional ways to view 2D representations in the interactive plots
+* There are additional ways to view 2D representations in the interactive plots, including:

-    * Including plotting the activity of the neurons along their preferred direction vectors
+    * Plotting the activity of the neurons along their preferred direction vectors
     * Plotting the 2D decoded value of the representation

 .. image:: images/p2-108.png